opsgility/AppServiceCamp/HOL/full-solution/HOL.md

 <a name="Exercise1"></a>
 ## Exercise 1: Creating your Mobile App ##

-In this exercise, you will create a mobile service using the TodoItem template.
+In this exercise, you will create a mobile service and application using the TodoItem template.

 1. Log into the [Microsoft Azure Management Portal](https://portal.azure.com) and navigate to Mobile Services.

 1. In the top left of the window, click **+NEW**.
-Scroll until you see the **Mobile App** item.
+Click the **Web + Mobile** option and click the **Mobile App** item.

    ![](./images/new-mobile-app.png)

-   This displays the **New Mobile App** blade.

-2. Type a name for your Mobile App.
-It must be at least 8 characters long and lowercase a to z.
+2. Type a unique **Name** for your Mobile App..

-7. Select a region.
-In this tutorial, we use **South Central US**.
+7. Select any **Location**.
+In this tutorial, we used **South Central US**.

 3. Select your subscription.

 6. Create a new App Service Plan with the name **EndToEnd** for your App Service apps.
 Ensure that the App Service Plan is at the **S1 Standard** pricing tier.

 4. Create a new resource group with the name **EndToEnd** for your App Service apps.

+  > You must create a new App Service Plan in order to have the option to create a new resource group.
+Please ensure that you create a new plan and resource group that are unique for this lab.
+This lab will assume that you use the name **EndToEnd** for both your plan and group.

 5. In **Package Settings**, select **USERDATABASE**, you can choose an existing database or create a new one.
 For creating a new database, type the name of the new **database**, create a new **server**, type the name of that server, then choose a **login name**, which is the administrator login name for the new SQL Database server, type and confirm the password, and click the ok button to complete the process.
 If selecting an existing database, you will need to provide a **Server Administrator Password**.